 He helped Chris Devine to the one-meter Big Ten title in 1994 and first team All-America honors on both the one- and three-meter boards, finishing third and fifth, respectively.
 He helped Drew Jackson to four consecutive trips to the NCAAs from 1995-98, while Steve Bohner (1999, 2001-02), Chris Alderman (1998, 2000-01) and Chris Devine (1992, 1994-95) all qualified three times for the national summit.

-Four years ago, he coached Penn State's first Big Ten diving champion since Devine in 1994 as Mike Alderman, who graduated in 2007, won the one-meter event.
+In 2006, he coached Penn State's first men's Big Ten diving champion since Devine in 1994 as Mike Alderman won the one-meter event.
 Alderman also qualified for the U.S. Open Diving Championships that year.
-Then, Alderman wrapped up his career with a pair of top eight finishes on the springboards at Big Ten's and once again qualified for NCAA's.
-His younger sister, Meg, is a current member of the Nittany Lion diving family.
+Jaax has claimed the lone Nittany Lion women's Big Ten Crown, winning the event in 1999.

 Brown headed the men's and women's diving programs at Penn from 1983-85 in his first collegiate coaching post.

 Prior to his appointment at Penn, Brown coached at Philadelphia area clubs, including the Warrington Swim and Tennis Club (1982-83), Hatboro-Horsham Aquatic Club (1983), Hideaway Swim Club (1980-81), Hatboro Memorial Pool (1976, 78-79) and Hatboro YMCA (1976).

 As a diver at Penn State, Brown won the 1981 Eastern Collegiate Championship in the three-meter springboard and claimed the title on the one-meter springboard in 1979.
 He was the team's Most Valuable Diver during the 1978, 1979 and 1981 seasons.